vishwarajanand/NodeJsMailSendNReceive/README.md

-# Send and Recieve mail via Node Js
+# Send and Receive mail via Node Js
-This repository demo'es a nodeJS app to send mails using [SMTP protocol](https://www.npmjs.com/package/nodemailer) and receive them using [IMAP protocol](https://www.npmjs.com/package/mail-notifier).
+This repository demo's a nodeJS app to send mails using [SMTP protocol](https://www.npmjs.com/package/nodemailer) and receive them using [IMAP protocol](https://www.npmjs.com/package/mail-notifier).

+Run this code or feel free to modify according to your needs.

 # Configs
-Following configurations are required for bootstarting:
+Following configurations are required for boot starting:

 1. `gmail_username` and `gmail_password` which would be used for forwarding emails.
 2. `forward_alias` where emails can be forwarded.